19hours/sg-statutes/Acts/Fire Safety Act.md

 (a) take all reasonable steps and exercise due diligence in supervising and inspecting the fire safety works to ensure that such works are being carried out in accordance with the provisions of this Act and subject to section 27, any regulations made under this Act, the codes of practice, the plans approved in respect thereof by the Commissioner and any terms and conditions imposed by the Commissioner;

-(b) notify the Commissioner of any contravention of the provisions of this Act or the regulations or codes of practice in connection with the fire safety works; and
+(b) notify the Commissioner of any contravention of the provisions of this Act or codes of practice in connection with the fire safety works; and

+[Act 14 of 2013 wef 01/09/2013]

 (c) submit to the Commissioner at the prescribed times such reports and certificates as may be prescribed in any regulations made under this Act.

-(5) Any person who contravenes or fails to comply with subsection (1) or (2)(b) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day during which the offence continues after conviction.
+(5) Any person who contravenes or fails to comply with subsection (1) or (2)(b) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction.

+[Act 14 of 2013 wef 01/09/2013]

-(6) Any qualified person or fire safety engineer who contravenes or fails to comply with subsection (4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $500 for every day during which the offence continues after conviction.
+(6) Any qualified person or fire safety engineer who contravenes or fails to comply with subsection (4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction.

+[Act 14 of 2013 wef 01/09/2013]

 (7) It shall be a defence in any prosecution for a contravention or non-compliance with subsection (4)(b) for the person charged to prove to the satisfaction of the court that he did not know, nor could reasonably have discovered, the contravention or non-compliance referred to in the charge.